Readek/RoA-Stream-Tool/README.md

 ## Advanced setup
 Yes, the instructions above could be enough, but we can do better.
 All of this is optional of course.

-2 basic transitions are included in the *Webms* folder, intended to be used to change to the game scene and the vs screen, if you don't have a transition yourself of course.
+2 basic transitions are included in the *Webms* folder, intended to be used to change to the game scene and to the vs screen, if you don't have a transition yourself of course.
 To use them:
 - Add a new stinger transition.
-- Set the video file to *Game In.webm* if creating the game scene transition, and *Swoosh.webm* if creating a transition for the vs screen.
+- Set the video file to *Game In.webm* if creating the game scene transition, and *Swoosh.webm* if creating a vs screen transition.
 - Transition point -> 300 ms.
 - I recommend you to set the Audio Fade Style to crossfade, just in case.
 - On the scene's right click menu, set it to Transition Override to the transition you just created.